JujaLabs/docs/architecture/teams_slackbot/readme.md

 * SLB-F3-RSP-DEL-OK
    ```
     {
-    text:Thanks, Team for '@slack_name' is '@slack_name1 @slack_name2 @slack_name3 @slack_name4'"
+    text:Thanks, Team for '@slack_name' is '@slack_name1 @slack_name2 @slack_name3 @slack_name4'!
     }
    ```
 * SLB-F3-RSP-EMPTY
     ```
     {
-    text: You cannot get/deactivate team if the user not a member of any team
+    text: You cannot get/deactivate team if the user not a member of any team!
     }
     ```
 * SLB-F3-RSP-ERR